Avaiga/taipy-doc/docs/tutorials/fundamentals/5_rag_chatbot/index.md

     return conversation
 ```

-Notice that each `tgb.text` element (representing a chat bubble) also contains 2 `class_name`s:
+Notice that each `text` element (representing a chat bubble) also contains two `class_name`s:

 1. "*message_base*"; and
 2. "*user_message*" or "*assistant_message*" (via `message['style']`)

-These are CSS classes which we will define in a later step, which provide the look-and-feel of a chat UI.
+These are CSS classes which we will define in a later step, which provide the look-and-feel of a
+chat UI.

 # Step 5: Callback to query the LLM